petterbejo/favorite-places-app/README.md

 The app is made with Flask, folium, and a SQL database.
 It is currently in development.
 The plan is to dockerize the whole thing.

+Note that the database tables are created the first time the site is loaded since the setup script is part of the DataHandler class.
+In this way, you can simply spin up the app with the `docker-compose.yaml` file.
+This will pull the image from my repo and the PostgreSQL repo on Docker Hub.
+Three environment variables should be set beforehand: PGDB for the database, PDPWD for the database password, and PGUSR for the database user (I will maybe change this to Docker Secrets at some point).

 ## How to use

 ### The database